ekreative/redmine-login/README.md

 ## Custom user class

 If you want to use a custom user class then its very easy!
+There are two ways

-Just override the parameter `ekreative_redmine_login.user.class` with the name of your own class that extends `RedmineUser`.
+* Either override the parameter `ekreative_redmine_login.user.class` with the name of your own class that extends `RedmineUser`.

+* Or override the service `ekreative_redmine_login.user_factory` with a service that implements `RedmineUserFactoryInterface`.
+You will want to do this if you are using Doctrine.

-`RedmineUser` contains all the attotations for use with Doctrine, so its super simple to store users in the database.
+`RedmineUser` contains all the annotations for use with Doctrine, so its super simple to store users in the database.

 ### Api Doc